spatialos/gdk-for-unity/docs/content/build.md

 To do this:

 1. With your project open in the Unity Editor, go to the Project window and select **Assets** > **Create** > **SpatialOS** > **Build Configuration**.
 This creates a Unity Asset called `SpatialOS Build Configuration`.
-1. Click on this Asset to view it in the Unity Editor Inspector.
+2. Click on this Asset to view it in the Unity Editor Inspector.
 Here you can configure each server-worker and client-worker for both local and cloud deployments.
 You can configure:
     * Which Scenes each worker should contain in its build.
     * Which platforms you want to build it for.
     * Which build options you want enabled.

 > Note: You cannot create the SpatialOS Build Configuration via the [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).

-[//]: # (Document the options UTY-1168)
+>
 ---
 **Give us feedback:** We want your feedback on the SpatialOS GDK for Unity and its documentation - see [How to give us feedback](../../README.md#give-us-feedback).